 So you want to visit Banff in January?
 As someone who loves winter in the Canadian Rockies, this is a great time to visit Banff.
 While most people head to Banff in the summer, the winter is just, if not more magical.
 There’s still so much to do in Banff in the winter, especially if you love the snow.

 And nothing quite beats that warm fuzzy feeling you get when you’re drinking hot chocolate by the fireplace.
-Though you may be wondering what the weather is like in Banff in January, what should you pack for winter in the Rockies, and what is there to do in Banff.
-We’ve covered all that for you in this guide.
+Though you may be wondering what the weather is like in Banff in January, what you should pack for winter in the Rockies, and what is there to do in Banff.
+This guide covers all you need to know about Banff in January.

 Things to Know Before Visiting Banff in January